petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/viewing-the-analytics-dashboard.md

 ## Inviting Others to Your Workspace

 As a workspace owner or admin, you can invite your colleagues to the workspace.
-Invited users can be configured to help setup and configure data sources, create segments, or simply view analytics reports.
+Invited users can be configured to help set up and configure data sources, create segments, or view analytics reports.

 See [Managing Users](../../workspace-settings/managing-users.md) to learn more about adding users to your workspace.

 ## Configure Settings for Your Workspace

-Most of the important settings are configured when you created the workspace.
-However there are other settings worth reviewing for your workspace.
+Most of the important settings were configured when you created the workspace.
+However there are other settings worth reviewing.

 * Data Definitions
 * Data Control and Privacy